Emergent Replica Conformal Symmetry in Non-Hermitian SYK$_2$ Chains: Effective action and squared correlators

 This leads to universal scaling for two-point functions of $\phi_+$.
 In the language of the original fermions, they just correspond to squared correlators $F_1$ and $F_2$.
 Working out the Fourier transformation, we find the general scaling form

+Here we have omitted parameters that depend on the details of the models. $F_2$ takes the same form as the correlation function of 2$D$ massless bosons, while $F_1$ acquires taking additional derivatives. { The result \eqref{eq:correlator} is under the assumption of disorder replica diagonal saddle-point solutions and the large-$N$ expansion.
+Comparing to previous works, the scaling of $F_1$ matches the result for the traditional squared correlators evaluated on steady states at small $N$ \cite{Li_2018}.
+The logrithmic divergence of $F_2$ reflects the fact that the coset field $\theta^\omega(\Omega)$ has a scaling dimension which vanishes in the large-$N$ limit: We consider computing the two-point function of $ G^{12}_s+i\delta G^{14}\sim G^{12}_s e^{i\theta^\omega}$.
+The result takes the form of $x^{-2\Delta}$, where $\Delta\propto 1/N$ is the scaling dimension of $e^{i\theta^\omega}$.
+Expanding in terms of $1/N$ gives rise to the logrithmic behavior of $F_2$. }

-Here we have omitted parameters that depending on the details of models. $F_2$ takes the same form as the correlation function of 2$D$ massless bosons, while $F_1$ acquires taking additional derivatives.
-Nevertheless, the result of $F_1$ may be modified if additional Goldstone modes exist.
-Following the similar route, when there is an additional Goldstone mode at $G^{13}$ and $G^{24}$ (at momentum $\pi$) for special limits~\cite{SM}, we instead find $F_1\sim (-1)^x\log x$.
+The result of $F_1$ may be modified if additional Goldstone modes exist.
+Following a similar route, when there is an additional Goldstone mode at $G^{13}$ and $G^{24}$ (at momentum $\pi$) for special limits, we instead find $F_1\sim (-1)^x\log x$ in the large-$N$ limit.